- Español

 If your primary care physician refers you to a Neurologist, here's what you can expect.
 During your first appointment, a Neurologist will likely ask you to participate in a physical exam and neurological exam.
 Neurological exams are tests that measure muscle strength, sensation, reflexes, and coordination.

 Upon your first visit to the neurologist, the first thing that will happen is of course a brief introduction of both of you.
-Then the doctor will likely review your medical history and ask you some questions.
-Then they will most likely have you go through a physical exam and neurological exam as well.
-This exam will typically be a way for the ...
+Then the doctor will likely review your medical history and ask you some questions. ...
+We hope that this article has helped you get ready and prepared for your first visit with a neurologist.
+At the end of the day, if ...

 He recommends asking your neurologist if you should get a second opinion.
 "Brain tumor treatment, especially if the tumor recurs, may differ depending on the medical center and the equipment available," Dr. Cohen says.
 "Ask your doctor if there are different ways to treat your tumor and whether technology better suited to treat it might be ...